-There’s a lot of talk of goal setting when it comes to exercise and its completely right that knowing what you want to achieve is important.
-But let’s face it, who hasn’t set goals at one time or other?
+There’s a lot of talk of goal setting when it comes to exercise and it’s completely right that knowing what you want to achieve is important.
+But let’s face it, who hasn’t set goals at one time or another?
 Many people set targets at least once per year (usually in January) and just weeks later they’ve got totally off course.
 So let’s take a look at what people who actually hit their fitness goals do to make it happen.

 - They know their goals

 “Setting goals is the first step in turning the invisible into the visible.” – Tony Robbins

 People who hit their fitness goals know where they want to end up.
 They’re able to visualize achieving the results they want and have these in mind when they’re training.
 They either write their goals down, tell the world about them, or both.

 - They know why they want to achieve their goals

 “Discipline is the bridge between goals and accomplishment.” – Jim Rohn

 It’s not enough to know WHAT you want.
 People who meet their goals know WHY they’re willing to work hard to achieve them.
 They have a specific reason for doing what they do which drives them forward and keeps them motivated.

 “A goal without a plan is just a wish.” – Antoine de Saint-Exupéry

 People who achieve their fitness ambitions are able to create a realistic set of strategies for achieving their fitness goals.
 They set the bar high, but not so high that they aren’t able to reach it.
 Small successes to them are still worth celebrating.
 They will also have smaller intermediate goals to help them along the way.